Simulating Multi-Table Contention in Catalog Formats

 Uniform distribution: tables move the bottleneck to the catalog

 At CAS latencies closer to real providers (50-120ms), the frontier tightens.
-At 50ms CAS, the knee (>95% success rate) falls to ~6 c/s even with 50 tables.
-At 120ms, the ceiling drops to ~3 c/s- the catalog round-trip dominates retry cost at every table count.
+At 50ms CAS, the knee (>95% success rate) sits near ~10 c/s with 20+ tables.
+At 120ms CAS, the knee drops to ~5 c/s- the catalog round-trip dominates retry cost at every table count.

 Adding VO: table partitioning reduces per-table retry cost

 Adding 10% VO transactions barely changes FA success rates.
 VO success improves dramatically with table count.
 Each VO retry reads a manifest list for each snapshot committed to that table since the read snapshot; with more tables, each table sees fewer commits, reducing the per-table retry cost.
-At 10ms CAS with 50 tables, VO reaches 99.2% success even at 20ms inter-arrival; at 50ms CAS, VO and FA success rates converge above 10 tables.
+At 10ms CAS with 50 tables, VO approaches FA success rates above 100ms inter-arrival; at 50ms CAS, VO and FA success rates converge above 10 tables for moderate loads.
 At 120ms CAS, the catalog limits both FA and VO equally.

 Zipfian Skew: the most popular table converges to single-table performance